PATIENT RESOURCE CENTER

 Blue Cross, Priority Health, Medicare, Blue Care Network and more policies, although we do not accept Medicaid.
 Please call 231-348-3283 to ask if your insurance is accepted.

-Who do I call when I have questions about the Lab Corp urinary drug screens?
+Who do I call when I have questions about the urine drug screens?

 Can my prescription be filled early if I run out?